 to provide a methodology for security assessments so as to have in place plans and procedures to react to changing security levels; and

 to ensure confidence that adequate and proportionate maritime security measures are in place.

 The objectives are to be achieved by the designation of appropriate officers/personnel on each ship, in each port facility and in each shipping company to prepare and to put into effect the security plans.

-IMO has been working with our Member Governments for a number of decades to suppress piracy and armed robbery against ships and has demonstrated considerable success, particularly in the Asia Pacific Region.
+IMO works with Member Governments and the maritime industry, to suppress piracy and armed robbery against ships and has demonstrated considerable success, particularly in the Asia Pacific Region.
 Most recently the Organization has focussed efforts on working collaboratively to counter piracy in waters impacted by Somalia-based piracy.

 To support the mandate the IMO has a small team of staff supported by specialist consultants who provide advice and guidance to Member States and the maritime industry.